 Bioaccumulation and biomagnification in non-aquatic food webs

-Substances with a log Kow between 2 and 5 and high log Koa above 6 do not biomagnify in aquatic food webs but do biomagnify in terrestrial food webs due to low rate of respiratory elimination to air (Kelly et al. 2007).
+Substances with a log Kow between 2 and 5 and high log Koa above 6 do not biomagnify in aquatic food webs, but do biomagnify in terrestrial food webs due to low rate of respiratory elimination to air (Kelly et al. 2007).
 Subsequently, a model was developed (Armitage & Gobas 2007) for biomagnification of in the terrestrial food chain.

 Also, a PBPK (physiologically based pharmacokinetic) modelling study suggests, that highly volatile substances lacking elimination mechanisms can bioaccumulate, also in blood tissues (Andersen et al. 2008).

 As concluded in a review on bioaccumulation, terrestrial species lack the efficient elimination mechanism of water ventilation.
 Those substances will not be captured by the aquatic BCF, therefore taking also data on terrestrial organisms in account is needed (Goss et al. 2013).
 For the IT-mass screening and also for screening level indentification of terrestrial biomagnification, a Kow/Koa trigger has been implemented.
-However, there is no mandatory procedure nor criteria on assessment level, only weight of evidence can lead to a conclusion on bioaccumulation properties bases on the substances behaviour in the terrestrial food chain.
+However, there is no mandatory procedure nor criteria on assessment level, only weight of evidence can lead to a conclusion on bioaccumulation properties, based on the substance’s behaviour in the terrestrial food chain.

 Experimental sediment bioaccumulation (i.e. OECD 315, biota-sediment accumulation factor, BSAF), soil bioaccumulation (i.e. OECD 317 biota-soil accumulation factor, BSAF) and field data on biomagnification is also discussed in the Guidance on IR&CSR.
 However, no direct criteria exist in Annex XIII which could be compared to the resulting endpoints, and as it is not possible to give any threshold values for BSAF, so that they have to be interpreted on a case by case basis.
 For hydrophobic substances, the BSAF is highly dependent on the organic carbon content of the soil, therefore it is usually normalized to the organic content of the soil.
 Generally the bioavailability of the substance decreases with increasing soil organic content (ECHA 2017).